 Lennon’s “Lucy in the Sky with Diamonds” was inspired by a drawing his 3 year-old son Julian returned home from school with one day.
 The picture, which was of a little girl with lots of stars, was his classmate – Lucy O’Donnell, who also lived in Weybridge, and attended the same school as Julian.
 When the album was released, both the press and fans insisted the song was instead about Lennon’s many LSD trips, after all the title gave it away.

 George Harrison has only one song on the album, “Within Without You”, but there should have been a second.
-The quite one’s “Only a Northern Song”, was intended for inclusion right up to the moment that McCartney decided to reprise the title track.
+The quiet one’s “Only a Northern Song”, was intended for inclusion right up to the moment that McCartney decided to reprise the title track.
 One of Harrison’s bitterest Beatle songs, it was a dig at the band’s publishing company, and the ostensible concept (an album of ‘northern songs’) McCartney hoped to impose on the project.

 The lyrics for Lennon’s song “Being for the Benefit of Mr. Kite!”, were inspired and re-worked from a Victorian circus poster for Pablo Fanque’s circus, which Lennon had bought at an antique shop in Kent when he was taking a break from filming the promotional clip for “Strawberry Fields Forever”.

 And what of the closing track, “A Day in the Life”.
 The thunderous piano chord that concludes the album, was produced by assembling three grand pianos in the studio and playing an E chord on each simultaneously.
 Together, John, Paul and Ringo with the help of assistant Mal Evans hammered the keys on the pianos to create the effect.